European Banking Supervision: Institutional limits

-A first limit to the SSM's scope of application is geographical: it does not cover all EU member states.
+A first limit to the scope of application of European Banking Supervision is geographical: it does not cover all EU member states.
 This system hence contributes to what is known as the multi-speed Europe.
-Another limitation to the scope of application of the SSM is the fact that it only deals with the supervision of banks.
+Another limitation to the scope of application of European Banking Supervision is the fact that it only deals with the supervision of banks.
 Supervision of the rest of the financial sector (e.g., insurance firms) remains a national competence.
 The supervisory role of the ECB is restricted to individual banking institutions as they are defined in the Capital Requirements Directive IV.
 This means that the ECB cannot conduct supervision on over-the-counter derivatives markets, wholesale debt securities markets and on the shadow banking industry.
 In addition, some aspects of bank supervision (e.g., consumer protection or money laundering monitoring) continue to be dealt with at the national level.
 Furthermore, while the ECB directly supervises the most significant banks of the Eurozone, the supervision of smaller banks remains under national realm.
 National authorities are also in charge of defining their own macro prudential policy, limiting the ability of the ECB to take a proactive stance on systemic and liquidity risks.
-Finally, when the SSM was first launched, some economists were sceptical with regards to the composition of its Supervisory Board: they criticized the fact that a large majority of this board would be composed of national supervisors who "do not appreciate ECB interference in their daily national supervisory activities".
+Finally, when European Banking Supervision was first launched, some economists were sceptical with regards to the composition of its Supervisory Board: they criticized the fact that a large majority of this board would be composed of national supervisors who "do not appreciate ECB interference in their daily national supervisory activities".